• Skip to primary navigation

 If you have a fussy eater who has a sweet tooth and likes meatballs (both those apply to my fussy eater!), then these should be accepted no problem.
 Let them decide to add sesame seeds and spring onions if they want to themselves.
 And as these meatballs are so versatile, you can serve a veggie side you know they will actually eat.

-The meatballs and veggies can be chopped into small bite-size pieces and served with rice.
+Because of the hoisin sauce and the honey, these meatballs are only suitable for 12 months+.
+Your toddlers meatballs and veggies can be smashed down with the back of a fork or chopped into small bite-size pieces and served with rice.

 I’ve also added these notes to the bottom of the recipe so you have them to hand when you come to cook.